stanford-oval/genie-cloud/doc/installing-almond-cloud.md

 ### Step 2: Configuration

 You must choose which mode to operate as by editing the `config.js` file.
-If you don't want to edit the file in git, you can also create a file called `secret_config.js`, in the same folder, where you can override any configuration.
-The format of `config.js` and `secret_config.js` is the same.

-**NOTE:** despite the name, values in `secret_config.js` are **not secret** on the Web Almond machine: they are accessible inside the individual user sandboxes.
-Use environment variables if you need true secret tokens, and store them in a root-only (0600 or 0000) file.
+You should create a copy and name it `custom_config.js` (in the same directory as the code checkout), or `/etc/almond-cloud/config.js`.
+You can use both `custom_config.js` and `/etc/almond-cloud/config.js` if needed.

+**Note**: any data in `custom_config.js` will be visible to sandboxed users.
+Use this only for data that is not secret and must be visible to sandboxed users (such as Thingpedia and NLP inference URLs).
+Conversely, `/etc/almond-cloud` is not accessible in the sandboxes, and hence it is suitable for secret data like access tokens and keys.

 You must first change the `SERVER_ORIGIN` field to point to the correct location (scheme-host-port) of your Web Almond server.
 This is the user reachable URL.